fiddleswe/fiddleswe/README.md

 **`⛓️ computer science enthusiasm`**

 Hello, my name is Smart.
-I'm a high school student and a web developer.
-I'm studying computer engineering/computer science.
+I'm a high school student and a front-end dveloper.
+I'm studying and pursuing computer science.
 I'll share my progress and code here.
 I love solving problems through coding and enjoy exploring the world.

-I'm interested in **front-stack development**, working on front-end and creating an application interfaces for website application.
-I enjoy learning new things in computer programming and improving my skills.
-I also usually spend my time building website projects and exploring something new.
+I'm interested in **front-stack development** and **full-stack development** as well!, working on front-end and creating an application interfaces for website application and developing a functional back-end application for a website application.
+Coding and innovating is my passion and It's what I love, learning something new about computer is what I likes!

 You can find my creations in my repository!